 Cheryl Wills is a veteran anchor for Spectrum News NY1.
 She joined the cable network during its launch in 1992.
 She is the host of the public affairs talk show “In Focus with Cheryl Wills” and the primetime anchor of the “NY1 Live at Ten” airing weeknights.

-Cheryl is the author of three books focused on her great-great-great grandfather who served in the Civil War.
-"Die Free: A Heroic Family History", “The Emancipation of Grandpa Sandy Wills” and “Emancipated: My Family’s Fight for Freedom.”
+The award-winning journalist is the author of three books about her great-great-great grandfather Sandy Wills, who fought in the Civil War: “Die Free: A Heroic Family Tale,” an illustrated children’s book “The Emancipation of Grandpa Sandy Wills” and a YA book “Emancipated: My Family’s Fight for Freedom.”

 Cheryl has interviewed some of the most powerful people in the world including the first woman president in Africa: Ellen Johnson Sirleaf.
 Cheryl’s groundbreaking report earned her a prestigious medal from United Nations Correspondents Association.
 She also scored an exclusive interview with United Nations Secretary General Ban Ki-Moon.
 Cheryl’s personal favorite was going one-on-one with the late great writer and activist Maya Angelou.